2021-2022

 October 29, 3:30-5 p.m.
 (Zoom)

-As the concept of the Anthropocene — the world condition of human-caused environmental catastrophe — spreads across regions and disciplines, while taking on questions of environmental justice, the importance of spatially specific analysis becomes ever clearer.
-What about history — denied in an early and influential essay by Dipesh Chakrabarty?
-This talk uses the collaborative project, Feral Atlas, to consider how historians might approach the Anthropocene, both within and beyond the bounds of disciplinary business as usual.
-The talk addresses these and more questions:
+This talk used the collaborative project, Feral Atlas, to consider how historians might approach the Anthropocene, both within and beyond the bounds of disciplinary business as usual.
+The talk addressed these and more questions:

 - How do we address the planetary element of Anthropocene history?